-Contemporary American English (COCA) -- the only large corpus of
+Contemporary American English (COCA).
+COCA is the only large corpus of

-English that is both up-to-date (the latest texts are from late 2015) and which is based on a wide range of genres (e.g.
+English that is large (one billion words), up-to-date (the latest texts are from late 2019), and which is based on a wide range of genres (e.g.

 Why worry about what corpus is

 used?
 After all, there are many English word lists and

 frequency lists out on the Web (see in particular the